lsst-sitcom/sitcomtn-025/index.rst

 This section contains a summary of the tools currently available for use that are applicable to on-the-fly operations.
 What follows is a list of the tools, each with a short description that contain links to pertinent information.

-A high-level overview of these tools and computering resources was presented at the `original presentation given to stakeholders <https://docs.google.com/presentation/d/1i4p-sg42FXtEqGVqIZMeFadWSZZ0Lu_CpoqEafkMfy4/edit#slide=id.gd8dafc0d0d_0_30>`_.
+A high-level overview of these tools and computing resources was presented at the `original presentation given to stakeholders <https://docs.google.com/presentation/d/1i4p-sg42FXtEqGVqIZMeFadWSZZ0Lu_CpoqEafkMfy4/edit#slide=id.gd8dafc0d0d_0_30>`_.
 These slides may contain additional information and/or a more detailed description and use-case.

 Currently Available Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The following tools are released for general use and are expected to be used in the context of on-the-fly information gathering and display.
+The following tools are readily available for general use and are expected to be utilized in the context of on-the-fly information gathering and display.
-Some remain under active development whereas others are considered nearly complete.
+Some of these applications remain under active development, whereas others are considered to be nearly completed.

 .. _LOVE: